14 Days Southern Scenic

 A leisurely circuit of the magnificent South Island, including the most awe-inspiring scenic highlights of snow capped mountains and turquoise blue alpine lakes.

-- 9 nights gold and 4 nights blue motel accommodation
+- 2 nights premium, 7 nights superior and 4 nights standard motel accommodation

 - 13 days small rental car hire

 - Prices are per person, share twin/double room and in NZ$

 Circle the spectacular South Island, featuring eco sightseeing areas near Dunedin and remote Milford Sound, resort adventure at Queenstown, the lush West Coast forests and awesome glaciers and the golden beaches of Nelson in the north.
 Perhaps sample some world-class wines in Blenheim and soak in hot thermal pools at Hanmer Springs.

 Day 1 - Arrive Christchurch, pick up rental car on arrival.